togethercomputer/MoA/README.md

 3. It will generate a response based on the aggregated outputs from these models.
 4. You can continue the conversation by inputting more instructions, with the system maintaining the context of the multi-turn interaction.

-### Configuration
+### [Optional] Additional Configuration

-You can configure the demo by specifying the following parameters:
+The demo will ask you to specify certain options but if you want to do additional configuration, you can specify these parameters:

 - `--aggregator`: The primary model used for final response generation.
 - `--reference_models`: List of models used as references.